Slow thinking, low motivation, blue mood, spotty memory and poor focus...

 Rhodiola is best known for its mood-boosting, stress-busting properties.
 For mental fatigue and brain fog caused by burnout, Rhodiola's mechanisms work to protect the brain from the effects of stress and repair damaged cells.

 Citicoline is one of the best all-around brain boosters.
 Backed by numerous clinical studies, citicoline boosts mental energy by improving cerebral blood flow and protecting brain cells from free radical damage.
-This nootropic is so powerful that it’s used to enhance cognitive function damaged by neurological disorders or brain trauma.
+This nootropic is so powerful that it’s used to enhance cognitive function in people damaged by neurological disorders or brain trauma.

 Citicoline boosts acetylcholine levels, a neurotransmitter closely involved in learning and memory.
 Plus it contains CDP choline, an active component of phosphatidylcholine, a phospholipid that preserves brain cell membranes, protects memory, and facilitates neural communication.